A faculty member since 2009

 Do you work outside of the college?

 Although teaching will always be my priority, in my limited spare time, I compose literary fiction and serve as a writing consultant.
 My fiction has been anthologized and published in a variety of literary journals—both online and in print.
-You can read a sampling of my published works on my website.

 What would you say is your most memorable moment – or moments – as a member of the Brookdale community?